firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - ❌ **Brittle**: Can fail when presented with unexpected inputs or cases you didn't anticipate

 **Agents** are autonomous.
 They decide their own steps based on the situation.
 Agents are:
+- ✅ **Adaptive**: No need to anticipate every use case or map out all the steps in advance.
+Let the LLM chart the right path
 - ✅ **Flexible**: Need a new capability?
 Just provide the agent access to the necessary tools—no structural changes needed
-- ✅ **Adaptive**: No need to anticipate every use case or map out all the steps in advance.
-Let the LLM chart the right path
 - ❌ **Unpredictable**: You can't always anticipate which path they'll take
-- ❌ **Expensive**: Each decision requires an LLM call ($$), and agents may explore wrong paths before succeeding—expect costs to be 5-10x higher than equivalent workflows.
+- ❌ **5-10x more Expensive**: Each decision requires an LLM call ($$), also agents may explore wrong paths before succeeding

-Given that agent-based AI-solutions are easier to implement, fully autonomous, and easier to scale -- you might be tempted to **always** choose agents over workflows.
-However, keep in mind that convenience and autonomy comes at a cost: **agent-based systems are inherently unpredictable, 5-10x costlier, and harder to debug when things go south**.
-Without careful oversight, that "flexibility" can quickly turn into a long-term operational headache.
+Given that agent-based AI-solutions are easier to implement, easier to extend, and feel more "intelligent",  -- you might be tempted to **always** choose agents over workflows.

+However, keep in mind that **Agents are essentially black boxes.** You can't fully predict or trace their decision-making process.
+They might take unexpected paths, make surprising tool choices, or fail in ways that are difficult to reproduce or diagnose.
+Ask yourself: **Do you trust a black box system in production?**

-**The appeal is understandable, but resist the temptation.**
+**The appeal of using agents everywhere is understandable, but resist the temptation.**

-Find the simplest solution possible—increase complexity only when needed.
-This might mean not building agentic systems at all!

 1. **Start Simple:** Can you solve your problem without LLMs at all?
 Consider traditional programming first<br>
-1. **Use Workflows when:**
-    - You know all the steps in advance
+1. **Need AI?
+Start with a workflow:** Workflows are ideal if you know all the steps in advance
-    - You value predictable, consistent behavior
-    - Debugging and cost optimization are priorities
-1. **Use Agents over Workflows when:**
+1. **Use Agents "only" when:**
     - Defining a workflow is impossible or too complex
-    - The solution needs to adapt to many different scenarios (e.g., you're building a jack-of-all-trades solution like an AI assistant)
+    - The problem requires adapting to many different, unpredictable situations (like developing a general-purpose AI assistant)
+    - The debugging overhead and the 5-10x cost increase is worth the flexibility

 Default to workflows for their predictability and consistency.
 Use agents only when workflows cannot solve the problem.